Writing Residencies in Canada

 Where: Nova Scotia, 1 hour NW of Halifax, Nova Scotia.

-How long: There are 1-week and 2-week residencies available.
+How long: There are 1-week and 2-week self-directed retreats available.

-How long: 1 week, starting and ending on Tuesdays.
+How long: 1 week, starting and ending on Mondays or Tuesdays.

 Process: There is an application, but it’s not a competitive process.